Park Street Bridge: History

 The original Park Street bridge was completed in 1893.
 The Park Street, High Street, and Fruitvale Avenue bridges were built by the U.S. Government in exchange for permission and rights-of-way to dredge the channel between San Antonio Creek and San Leandro Bay.
 It had a wooden deck, a wrought iron thru truss swing span and wooden trestle approach spans.
 Riding the bridge as it opened to let water traffic through, as well as fishing off the bridge, were popular activities.
 It took ten years after the bridge's completion to dredge the channel.

 The present bridge was designed by the County of Alameda Surveyors Office and constructed under the Federal WPA Program.
 It was opened in 1935 with a grand opening celebration that included a public wedding of a man from Oakland and woman from Alameda to symbolize the unity of the two cities with the building of the bridge.

+The bridge was used in a scene from the 1995 Sandra Bullock film "The Net".